vancetang/gemini-test/README_en.md

 uv run src/i18n_props.py test --lang en
 ```

-> **⚠️ Recommendation:**
+> [!NOTE]
-> `.properties` files often contain a large amount of text content.
+> `.properties` files often contain a large amount of text.
 It is recommended to use the `gemini-2.0-flash` model to improve translation efficiency and stability.